Figure 5-3. Power steering system:

 15 - supply hose.

-Unscrew the bolt 4 fastening the hose 5 to the pump 1.
+Unscrew bolt 4 securing hose 5 to pump 1.

 Instead of bolt 4, install a bolt with a fitting for connecting a pressure gauge.